karthicksakthivel05/Demojava/README.md

 # Demojava
-demo  java repo its to be cloned this is read me file to know the details aboutthe project
+emo  java repo its to be cloned this is read me file to know the details aboutthe project
+# reaad me updated
+changed for local repo